Riseryn/Kamiflora/README.md

 ``cd your/kalliope_starter_kit``<br>
 ``kalliope install --git-url https://github.com/Riseryn/Kamiflora.git``<br>

-The installation can take quite a long time...Be patient...
+The download ( can take quite a long time (4 to 5 minutes)...Be patient...

 The [miflora-mqtt-daemon](https://github.com/ThomDietrich/miflora-mqtt-daemon) module by Thomas Dietrich will be installed.
 This module will read the data from your Mi Plant sensors and send them to your broker so that Kalliope can access them.